emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 These logs are obtained through Windows API calls and sent to the manager where they will be alerted if they match any rule.

-Monitor the Windows Event Channel with Wazuh
+Monitor the Windows Event Channel with SIEM
 Windows event channels can be monitored by placing their name at the location field from the localfile block and "eventchannel" as the log format.

 ```xml